algomsk/social-app/README.md

 # Steps to use
 * clone this repo
 * npm install
-* Install the required cordova plugins
+* Install the required cordova plugins (ionic state restore)
 * Then ```ionic build android``` or ```ionic build ios```

 # Based on Ionic 2 Beta 10